Øbjerggaard: Buchwald family

 The new owner was Frederik von Buchwald (1790–1874), an army captain and the owner of Anneberggaard in Odsherred.
 On his death, Øbjerggaard passed to his son Carl Valdemar von Buchwald (1818–1887).
 In 1846, Gammel Øbjerggaard was struck by fire.
 Buchwald constructed a new main building on the site of the home farm at the other end of the tree-lined avenue.
 It was a one-storey building, 17 bays wide and 16 ells deep, with a red tile roof.
 In 1851, he moved Køng Textile Factory to Vintersbølle.

-Changing owners
+Changing owners, 18871933

 Buchwald was married to Christine Johanne Marie Aarestrup (1822–1910).
 In 1889 she sold the estate to J. W. C. Krieger.
 He fell ill and moved to Italy but his wife remained on the estate.
-In 1918, it was sold to Aage Faye.
+In 1913, it was sold to Aage Faye.
+He was the son of Gerhard Faye, a pioneer of the sugar beet industry on Lolland-Falster.
 In 1918, Faye sold Øbjerggaard and a few years later purchased Birkendegård.
 The new owners of Øbjerggaard were Knud and Valdemar Hansen.
 The estate changed hands several times over the next two decades.